TIU11/rails-application-template/README.md

 That's it, take her for a spin:

     cd my-app
-    rails server                 # Start the server
+    rails server                # Start the server (older projects not using jsbundling-rails) rails bin/dev               # Start the Procfile
-    open http://lvh.me:3000      # Launch in your browser
+    open http://localhost:3000  # Launch in your browser

 # Post-setup